mlromramse/buddy/README.md

 * __ec2-admin-scripts__ - Utility tools to use the created AMIs
 * _packer_cache_ - Temporary directory used by packer.
 Included in the .gitignore thus not in the project.
 Is created by packer on first packer build run.
 * __scripts__ - a set of scripts that is used by the packer.json files in the root directory of this project.
+* __secrets__ - This non versioned folder should be created and filled with the Jenkins master's id_rsa_jenkins.pub and the maven settings.xml file.
 * __vnc-files__ - all the files in this folder is needed for vnc to work.
 Copied to the AMI folder `/home/admin` with the help of the file provisioner.
 See the packer.json file.